SashaSutton/ultra-marathon-analysis/README.md

   Winter races exhibit faster average speeds compared to summer races.

 ## Acknowledgements
-dataset: provided by aiaiaidavid on Kaggle. tools used: Jupyter Notebook, pandas and seaborn.
+- Dataset: provided by aiaiaidavid on Kaggle.
+- Tools used: Jupyter Notebook, pandas and seaborn.